GiacomoBacchetta/MyAcademy/Computer Vision/Notes.md

 But in a **Convolutional Neural Networks**, we have to use more than one filter in a Convolutional Layer:
    - Utilize multiple filters with distinct purposes, such as detecting edges, curves, or analyzing depth.
    - Each filter contributes to extracting specific features from the input image.
-A filter can be set in very different ways: we can set parameters such as *stride* and *padding*. *Stride* refers to the step the filter takes at each iteration while sliding on the Activation Map in input; *Padding* is the border of the Convolutional Filter (usually, we work with zero-padding).
+A filter can be set in very different ways: we can set parameters such as *stride* and *padding*. *Stride* refers to the step the filter takes at each iteration while sliding on the Activation Map in input; *Padding* is the border of the Convolutional Filter (usually, we work with zero-padding) and it is usally used when the dimension of the filter does not fit with the dimension o the input matrix.
+And we use the *zero-padding* to mantain the same information but in a different wat (or size)

 ![Multiple Filters](https://indoml.files.wordpress.com/2018/03/convolution-with-multiple-filters2.png?w=736)